 BEFORE THE TENNESSEE PUBLIC UTILITY COMMISSION NASHVILLE, TENNESSEE

-June 24, 2024
+June 24, 2025

 IN RE:)

-PETITION OF PIEDMONT NATURAL GAS) S DOCKET NO.
+PETITION OF PIEDMONT NATURAL GAS) DOCKET NO.

-COMPANY, INC. FOR APPROVAL OF ITS ,
+COMPANY, INC. FOR APPROVAL OF ITS 2025) 25-00036

-ANNUAL REVIEW OF RATES MECHANIS SM)
+ANNUAL REVIEW OF RATES MECHANISM)

 PURSUANT TO TENN.
 CODE ANN. § 65-5-)

-103(d)(6) ,)
+103(d)(6))

 ORDER GRANTING CONSUMER ADVOCATE'S MOTION TO ISSUE MORE THAN FORTY DISCOVERY REQUESTS

-This matter is before the Administrative Judge upon the Consumer Advocate's Motion to Issue More than Forty Discovery Requests ("Motion") filed by the Consumer Advocate Division of the Office of the Tennessee Attorney General ("Consumer Advocate") on June 6, 2024, requesting permission to serve more than forty discovery requests on Piedmont Natural Gas Company, Inc. ("Piedmont" or the "Company") pursuant to Tennessee Public Utility Commission ("Commission" or "TPUC") Rule 1220-1-2-.11(5)(a).
-The Consumer Advocate also filed a Memorandum in Support of the Consumer Advocate's Motion for Leave to Issue more than Forty Discovery Requests ("Memo") on June 6, 2024.
+This matter is before the Administrative Judge upon the Consumer Advocate's Motion to Issue More than Forty Discovery Requests ("Motion") filed by the Consumer Advocate Division of the Office of the Tennessee Attorney General ("Consumer Advocate") on June 5, 2025, requesting permission to serve more than forty discovery requests on Piedmont Natural Gas Company, Inc. ("Piedmont" or the "Company") pursuant to Tennessee Public Utility Commission ("Commission" or "TPUC") Rule 1220-1-2-.11(5)(a).
+The Consumer Advocate also filed a Memorandum in Support of the Consumer Advocate's Motion for Leave to Issue more than Forty Discovery Requests ("Memo") on June 5, 2025.

+In its Memo, the Consumer Advocate maintains that it has good cause to issue more than forty discovery requests.
+The Consumer Advocate states it seeks to present a "complete case" to the Commission which means "a case that does not merely oppose some select parts of a company's particular petition, but a case that sets forth a virtually parallel case to the petition offered by a company."
+The Consumer Advocate states the Company seeks (1) a rate increase to recover Historic Base Period ("HBP") Revenue Requirement Deficiency of approximately

+.